rafalp/Misago-Docs/docs/settings/Core.md

 Change this setting to `False` to display categories list instead of threads list on board index.

-## `MISAGO_THREADS_PER_PAGE`

-Controls number of threads displayed on page.
-Greater numbers can increase number of objects loaded into memory and thus depending on features enabled greatly increase memory usage.

-## `MISAGO_THREADS_TAIL`

-Defines minimal number of threads for lists last page.
-If number of threads on last page is smaller or equal to one specified in this setting, last page will be appended to previous page instead.

 ## `MISAGO_THREAD_TYPES`

 List of clasess defining thread types.

-## `MISAGO_USE_STOP_FORUM_SPAM`

-This settings allows you to decide wheter of not [Stop Forum Spam](http://www.stopforumspam.com/) database should be used to validate IPs and emails during new users registrations.

-## `MISAGO_USER_DATA_DOWNLOADS_EXPIRE_IN_HOURS`

-Number of hours for which user data should be available for download.
-When data download is marked as expired, data archive associated with it is deleted.

-Defaults to 48 hours, but actual time depends on how often `expireuserdatadownloads` management command is set to be ran.

 ## `MISAGO_USER_DATA_DOWNLOADS_WORKING_DIR`

 Path to the directory that Misago should use to prepare user data downloads.
 Should not be accessible from internet.

-## `MISAGO_USERS_PER_PAGE`

-Controls pagination of users lists.